finkbeiner-lab/Galaxy_Installer/README.md

 This installer copies the plugin `galaxy_control` into your Zsh environment's plugin directory (usually ~/.oh-my-zsh/custom/plugins).
 Zsh runs the control script `galaxy_control.plugin.zsh` to setup shortcuts in your shell context (usually via ~/.zshrc) to run galaxy commands (start|stop|etc).

 # Help
+## Logs
+There are logs for both this installer project, and for galaxy itself, both stored in a directory called `temp` within this project.
+Navigate to the directory this project was cloned down to, and open `.log` files with any text editor.
+This project makes an attempt to make error messages found in the logs intelligbile and actionable, so this really does end up being your best foot forward.
+Folks are generally going to ask you for the logs to try to help resolve your issue, so locating these is going to be step one.
+The installer outputs the location of these on your machine if you need help tracking them down.

+## Slack
-If you need active help with this Galaxy Installer, the best place to go is our gladstone institutes slack in the channel #galaxy.
+If you need active help with this Galaxy Installer, the best place to go is our Gladstone Institutes Slack in the channel `#galaxy`.